Skip to main content

 $ ./kraken-agent-install.sh

-This will download the latest agent from Kraken server and install it as a SystemD service on the host.
-Agent's files are installed into /opt/kraken directory.
+This will download the latest agent from the Kraken server and install it as a SystemD service on the host.
+The agent's files are installed into the /opt/kraken directory.
 The state of the service can be checked using systemctl:

 $ sudo systemctl status kraken-agent